talent-digital/talentkit/packages/kit-snippet-integration/README.md

 ## Development

-After making changes, build the package throught `pnpm build` and test it through `apps/canary-snippet-integration`.
+After making changes, build the package with `pnpm build` and test it through `apps/canary-snippet-integration`.